 Syd Barrett’s career as a recording artist was as brief as it was inspired.
 Now, with the benefit of hindsight, the quality of the music can be more easily appraised.
-Beyond his growing legend, the musicians who’ve taken an active interest in Barret’s work have tended to be some quirky, experimental indie and alternative acts.
+Beyond his growing legend, the musicians who’ve taken an active interest in Barrett’s work have tended to be some quirky, experimental indie and alternative acts.
 It then seems only appropriate that we count down the best and the worst of the singer’s brief, often stellar career.

 Syd Barrett’s Albums Ranked from worst to best